The Johnny Depp and Amber Heard Defamation Trial: Everything You Need to Know

-We're now one month into the highly publicized defamation trial between actors Johnny Depp, 58, and Amber Heard, 36.
-Lawyers for Depp and Heard presented their opening statements and Depp has taken the stand.
-After weeks of online support for Depp through platforms like TikTok, Twitter and YouTube, Heard began her testimony in court on Wednesday.
+We're now almost a month into the highly publicized defamation trial between actors and former spouses Johnny Depp and Amber Heard.
+Lawyers for Depp and Heard presented their opening statements on April 12, and Depp has taken the stand.
+After weeks of people weighing in on the trial via platforms like TikTok, Twitter and YouTube, Heard began her testimony in court last week.

 Depp, widely known for his role in the Pirates of Caribbean franchise, is suing Heard, his ex-wife, for defamation over an opinion piece she wrote for The Washington Post and is seeking $50 million.
 Heard is also countersuing for $100 million.